 For sixteen years, Anders Bortne has been sleepless.
-Several times he has tried to get help, without result.
-He has a family with two young kids and can no longer go on with the scant hours of sleep every night.
+He’s tried to get help several times – without success.
+He has a family with two young kids and can no longer go on with a scant few hours of sleep every night.
 He just can’t.
-Therefore, nothing shall be untested – sleeping medicine, yoga, herbs, acupuncture, hypnosis.
+Therefore, nothing shall go untested – sleeping medicine, yoga, herbs, acupuncture, hypnosis…

-…fabulous non-fiction about a problem that more than half a million Norwegians are struggling with. … It is high literary quality over the depictions of the many nights he walks between bed and sofa, couch and bed, and he does not lose the tension in the language when he renders research results
+…fabulous non-fiction about a problem that more than half a million Norwegians are struggling with. … It is high literary quality over the depictions of the many nights he walks between bed and sofa, couch and bed, and he never loses the tension in the language when he renders research results.

 … for those who want to learn more about sleep and insomnia, Sleepless is an excellent place to start. …Facts about sleep and insomnia are easily and effortlessly interwoven into the text – it flows like a novel.
 His troubled musings are almost poetic.